Under the Influence with Terry O'Reilly - Billboards Are Always in Bloom

 the black Oreo slowly moved across the billboard to cover up the bright white Oreo.

-It was an Oreo eclipse in real time.
+It was an Oreo eclipse, in real world.

-A few minutes earlier in Edinburgh, a few minutes later in London.
+Britain, a few minutes earlier in Edinburgh, a few minutes later in London, but all perfectly in

 received injections for cosmetic reasons last year alone.